JustalK/LABORATORY-MESSAGE-BROKER/README.md

 ## Description

-This project is a project for testing how to use multiple servers, how to make them communicating between them using event `RabbitMQ` and message `Redis`.
+This project is a project for testing how to use multiple servers, how to make them communicating between them using event, message `Redis`, `RabbitMQ` or HTTP request.
 I also use this project for exploring the different image that you can find on the `docker` website and how to use them.

 ## Experiences

 - **Server1 && Server2:** Communication between server using Redis
 - **Server3:** Connection of the server to the container `mongodb`
+- **Server4 && Server5:** Communication between server using Axios and http request

 ## Docker-compose